ArcadeRenegade/SidebarDiagnostics/README.md

 ### Author Note

 This software will always be free on GitHub.
 If you really like it please consider donating.
-It'll help with stuff like paying for the code signing certificate.
 I'd appreciate it!
 Thanks.

 https://www.paypal.me/arcaderenegade